 Section 1(b).
 Vestry officers shall be elected by the Vestry from among its members at the first Vestry meeting following the Annual Parish Meeting.
 If necessary, the Vestry may elect the Treasurer from the roster of eligible voters.

 Section 1(c).
 Each member shall serve for one three-year term.
 Following serving for a full term, a member may stand for election to the Vestry again after a period of at least one year.
 For one year following a full Vestry term of office, the previous Vestry person may not hold any Parish office with assigned Vestry voting rights.
 If a vacancy occurs on the Vestry, the Vestry Nominating Committee shall develop a slate of nominees to fill the vacancy from which the Vestry shall select the person to fill the vacancy until the next annual parish meeting at which time a Vestry member will be elected to fill the remainder of the unexpired term.
 If a vacancy occurs within six months of the next annual parish meeting, the Vestry may elect not to fill the vacancy until the next annual parish meeting.

+Section 1(c)1.
+During a transition period in which the Atonement Parish is engaged in an official search for a new Rector, in the interest of management and financial stability, the Vestry is authorized to postpone the election of new members and extend the terms of its members whose terms are scheduled to expire at the Annual Meeting into the new term for a period not to extend beyond the date of the next Annual Meeting.
+After a new Rector is installed, at its sole discretion, the Vestry may call a Special Meeting of the parish membership for the purpose of electing vestry members to replace those vestry members whose term would have expired had they not been extended.

 Section 1(d).
 The Vestry may have one Youth Representative who is fifteen (15) to seventeen (17) years of age.
 The Youth Representative may not be included in the computation of a quorum or vote on the consideration or acceptance of any contractual obligation of the Vestry.
 In all other respects, the Youth Representative shall have full power and responsibilities as all other Vestry members.